 How does the court determine whether visitation rights would be in the best interest of the child?

-In order to determine whether the grandparent seeking visitation has successfully rebutted the presumption that visitation rights are not in the best interest of the child, a Nevada court will consider the following factors:
+In order to determine whether the grandparent seeking visitation has successfully rebutted the presumption that visitation rights are not in the best interest of the grandchild, a Nevada court will consider the following factors:

-- The moral fitness of the party seeking visitation.
+- The moral fitness of the grandparents.

-- The reasonable preference of the child.
+- The reasonable preference of the grandchild.

-- Other factors the court deems relevant.
+- Other factors the court deems relevant.3

 Do great-grandparents have visitation rights?